courtiol/timevarcorr/README.md

 <img src="man/figures/README-example3-1.png" width="70%" style="display: block; margin: auto;" />

 You can do more.
-For exampe, you can use other kernels, fix the bandwidth manually, or use the Spearman’s rather than the Pearson’s correlation coefficient:
+For example, you can use other kernels, fix the bandwidth manually, or use the Spearman’s rather than the Pearson’s correlation coefficient: